-In her continuing series about the psychology of food and eating, Dr Jen Nash looks at family fables and how they might have a long-term effect on our ability to lose weight.
+In our continuing series about the psychology of food and eating, we look at family fables and how they might have a long-term effect on our ability to lose weight.

 You may not realise it, but you’re probably telling yourself a fable or two every day as you decide what to eat!